Personalized Federated Learning with Gaussian Processes: Additional experiments

 \subsection{Predictive vs marginal likelihood}

-In the main text, we presented two alternatives for learning the model parameters with pFedGP and pFedGP-IP-compute, the predictive likelihood and the marginal likelihood (see \Secref{sec:pFedGP}).
+In the main text, we presented two alternatives for learning the model parameters with pFedGP and pFedGP-IP-compute, the predictive distribution, and the marginal likelihood (see \Secref{sec:pFedGP}).
 We now compare between these two alternatives in \tblref{tab:pred_vs_marginal} under the standard setup presented in \Secref{sec:hetro}.
-The table shows that for both pFedGP and pFedGP-IP-compute the two variants are comparable with a slight advantage to the predictive likelihood objective.
-Nevertheless, using the marginal likelihood usually results in a better calibrated model (\Secref{sec:reliability_diad_appendix}).
+The table shows that for both pFedGP and pFedGP-IP-compute the two variants are comparable with a slight advantage to the predictive distribution objective.
+Nevertheless, using the marginal likelihood usually results in a better-calibrated model (\Secref{sec:reliability_diad_appendix}).